jonchardy/typedoc-plugin-no-inherit/README.md

 ### Usage

-Add `@noInheritDoc` tags in a class or interface's docstring to prevent it from inheriting documentation from parents.
+Add `@noInheritDoc` tags in a class or interface's docstring to prevent it from inheriting documentation from its parents.

 ```ts
 class Animal {